Last updated on September 4, 2025

 Draconic Destruction EDH precon

 In terms of card value, Draconic Destruction is the best bang for your buck.
-You get about three times the deck’s price in the value of cards, which is a steal.
+You just about break even with the deck’s price, and the value of the cards.
 This precon also has a good distribution of worthwhile cards as instead of just having one very valuable card while the rest are super cheap.

 Magic: The Gathering Starter Commander Deck – Draconic Destruction (Red-Green) | Ready-to-Play Deck for Beginners and Fans | Ages 13+ | Collectible Card Games